 Frame vs components

 You will find some carbon frames at the top end of this price bracket.
-Most riders find carbon frames more comfortable to ride than aluminum frames, but carbon frames cost more to make, so you'll generally find a better component spec on an equivalently priced metal frame.
+Most riders find carbon frames more comfortable to ride than aluminium frames, but carbon frames cost more to make, so you'll generally find a better component spec on an equivalently priced alu frame.